Alexandra Burke: 2014–2017: Musical theatre and Strictly Come Dancing

 In early 2014, prior to Burke joining the West End cast, it was announced the production would tour the UK and Ireland from February 2015, with the cast yet to be confirmed.
 Shortly after the production closed it was announced, in October 2014, that Burke would reprise her role as Rachel Marron in the nationwide tour, kicking off her year-and-a-half residency in the show on 12 February 2015 at the Southampton Mayflower Theatre.
 Burke was a contracted cast member of The Bodyguard until the end of June 2016, with her final UK performance in the production taking place at the Congress Theatre in Eastbourne.
 The production and cast briefly transferred to an international stage in Monaco, playing four nights at the Grimaldi Forum, with Burke's final ever Bodyguard performance after two years leading the production taking place on 26 June.

 An original cast recording featuring Burke was released in June 2015 to accompany the nationwide tour.

-It was announced on 8 January 2016 that Burke would be taking over the lead role of Deloris Van Cartier in an all-new UK touring production of Sister Act The Musical.
+It was announced on 8 January 2016 that Burke would be taking over the lead role of Deloris Van Cartier in an all-new UK touring production of Sister Act: The Musical.
 Directed and choreographed by Craig Revel Horwood.
 Burke commenced a year long residency in the show, making her debut on 30 July 2016 at the Curve Theatre Leicester.
 Alexandra's final performance in the critically acclaimed production took place on 27 August 2017 at Wintergardens, Blackpool.
 On 21 August 2017, Burke was announced as a contestant for the fifteenth series of Strictly Come Dancing.
 She was partnered with professional dancer Gorka Márquez. and made it to the final, in which she was beaten by Joe McFadden.
+She broke the record for most 10s in the history of the show, with 32.